Alexantoun/CyberSecurity/README.md

 forced encryption will now encrypt the entire directory, and move them to the encryption location

 Added a way to choose the destination of the decrypted files but still no way to decrypt the entirety of the encrypted directory

+16th February 2022:--
+Can now decrypt the entirety of the holding directory, the decrypted files will be placed into the location specified by the user.